 Mucus and blood

-Additionally, poop that is round, pellet-shaped, or abnormally hard can be a telltale sign that your dog is dehydrated.
-If your dog’s stool also appears too large when compared to the amount of food they have been consuming, this could also be a sign that their meals aren’t being properly absorbed (a hallmark of dry, processed food), or increased fiber intake.
+Additionally, poop that is round, pellet-shaped, or abnormally hard may be a telltale sign that your dog is dehydrated (it can also be normal for some dogs; consult your veterinarian if you’re seeing these poops).
+If your dog’s stool also appears too large relative to the amount of food they have been consuming, this could also be a sign that their meals aren’t being properly absorbed, or increased fiber intake.
+If you have concerns, talk to your veterinary care team.

 This article was vetted by vets.

-Reviewed by Alex Schechter, DVM, Founding Veterinarian at Pure Paws Veterinary Care;
+Reviewed by: Alex Schechter, DVM, and founding veterinarian at Burrwood Veterinary.
+He was previously founding veterinarian at Pure Paws Veterinary Care;

 Melanie Shapiro, DVM;